Sara-Tucker/c-sharp-notes/wpf.md

 #### ActionTrigger
 When an ActionTrigger occurs, it executes the specified method by creating an ActionMessage.

+When a trigger occurs, the “message” bubbles through the element tree looking for an Action.Target (handler) that is capable of invoking the specified method.
+This is why we call them messages.
+The “bubbling” nature of Action Messages.

+#### Action Messages

 #### Wiring Events
 To wire events on controls to call methods on the ViewModel, give them the same name.